 The pick up

-The pick-up (as pictured above) is part of the ‘pick-up and jump back’ transition in Ashtanga yoga.
-It is similar to, and a slightly more advanced version of, Tolasana a.k.a “scale pose” that is part of the Prana Vashya finishing postures (in which you also lift the weight of your body on your hands, albeit with crossed legs).
+The pick-up (as pictured above) is part of the ‘pick-up and jump back’ transition in Ashtanga Yoga.
+It is similar to, and a slightly more advanced version of, Tolasana a.k.a “scale pose” - part of the Prana Vashya Yoga™ finishing postures in which you also lift the weight of your body on your hands, albeit with crossed legs - as pictured below.
 Extending your legs out in-front of you, then, requires additional strength.

 Mastering arm balancing, including the pick-up transition, will make you incredibly strong and it increases awareness and confidence.

 Avoid this posture if you have any shoulder, wrist, elbow, or lower back issues.